auth0/docs/articles/flows/concepts/single-page-login-flow.md

 ### SPA with back-end

 For SPAs with a back-end, the back-end can be trusted with the application's Client Secret and can request a long-lived Access Token to use with your API.
-Refresh Tokens can also be requested with this version of the Single Page Login Flow.
+Refresh Tokens can also be requested.

 ![Single Page Login Flow Authentication Sequence](/media/articles/flows/concepts/auth-sequence-single-page-login-flow-with-backend.png)